kengneruphine/writetech-accelerator-portfolio-GraceRuphine/docs/intro.md

 title: My WriteTech Accelerator Portfolio
 ---

-# My WriteTech Accelerator Portfolio

 Welcome!👋 This repository contains all my project work and deliverables from the **WriteTech Accelerator Program**.

 Over the course of the bootcamp, I completed technical writing projects across various domains — including API documentation, AI, DevOps, automation, and Web3 — using modern documentation workflows and tools.